 Farebox recovery ratio is a measurement of fares as a percentage of operating costs.
 The State Transportation Development Act requires a recovery ratio of ten percent for rural transit operators.
-Growth in passengers and fare revenue (with no subsidy) is reflected in a positive trend in Dial-A-Ride's farebox ratio approaching eleven percent in FY2013/14.
+Growth in passengers and fare revenue (with no subsidy) is reflected in a positive trend in Dial-A-Ride's farebox ratio exceeding 12% in FY2017/18.